CASE

 Letter of Transmittal Requesting

-Registration – Include this when sending a referral to another
+letter when sending a referral to

-state for enforcement.
-If the request is
+another state for enforcement.
+If the request is for NADC arrears enforcement,

-if applicable.
+the form must be signed and notarized by the CP, if applicable.
 If the NCP’s address is safeguarded, his/her

 address must be deleted before the form is printed.
-The address cannot be taken out after it is
+The address cannot be

-printed, as all information above the signature line and Notary Seal on a
+taken out after it is printed, as all information above the signature line and

-document cannot legally be altered.
+legally be altered.